cpldcpu/BitNetMCU/readme.md

 # BitNetMCU: High Accuracy Low-Bit Quantized Neural Networks on a low-end Microcontroller

-**BitNetMCU** is a project focused on the training and inference of low-bit quantized neural networks, specifically designed to run efficiently on low-end RISC-V microcontrollers like the CH32V003.
-Quantization aware training (QAT) and finetuning of model structure and inference code allowed *surpassing 99% Test accuracy on a 16x16 MNIST dataset without using multiplication instructions and in only 2kb of RAM and 16kb of Flash*.
+**BitNetMCU** is a project focused on the training and inference of low-bit quantized neural networks, specifically designed to run efficiently on low-end microcontrollers like the CH32V003.
+Quantization aware training (QAT) and fine-tuning of model structure and inference code allowed *surpassing 99% Test accuracy on a 16x16 MNIST dataset without using multiplication instructions and in only 2kb of RAM and 16kb of Flash*.

 The training pipeline is based on PyTorch and should run anywhere.
 The inference engine is implemented in Ansi-C and can be easily ported to any Microcontroller.